njdwklopper/viewdeo_help/index.md

 1. Use the app by sharing links to Viewdeo from other Apps like Reddit, Instagarm, Giphy and Gfycat.
 2. Copy links and Paste them on the History Page.
+3. Long press files to delete or share

 [Post Viewdeo Issues Here](https://www.reddit.com/r/ViewdeoApp/new/).